-5 Proven Ways to Improve Your Keyword Rankings in 2019
+5 Proven Ways to Improve Your Keyword Rankings

-Let’s face it, you can’t do SEO in 2019 the same way you did it in 2010.
+Let’s face it, you can’t do SEO the same way you did it in 2010.
 Sure, some of the tactics that used to work are still effective today.
 But Google’s algorithm has evolved significantly over the years, and so has the way that people search.

 So you need to evolve with the times.